appgate/sdpctl/docs/appliance.md

 # the `appliance` command
-The `appliance` command is the base command in `sdpctl` for managing appliance resource specific tasks, such as backing up appliances or upgrading them.
-The appliance command requires at least one action command following it.
+The `sdpctl appliance` is the base command for managing appliance resource specific tasks, such as upgrading or backing up appliances.
+The appliance command should be followed by at least one action command.
 Executing the appliance command without an action command will print the help text for the command.

 ### Available actions:
 - [list](#listing-appliances)